manideep03/NUCLEI-SEGMENTATION/README.md

 # NUCLEI-SEGMENTATION

 In this task i have segmented the nuclei from pathology images using **U-Net** architecture using tensorflow.
-The dataset is from kaggle competition named *2018 Data Science Bowl* link to [dataset](https://www.kaggle.com/c/data-science-bowl-2018/data).I have trained the model on [*Google Colab*](https://colab.research.google.com/) for GPU.
+The dataset is from kaggle competition named [*2018 Data Science Bowl*](https://www.kaggle.com/c/data-science-bowl-2018/data).I have trained the model on [*Google Colab*](https://colab.research.google.com/) for GPU.

 I have achived *0.9664* traning accuracy and *0.9653* validation accuracy.